phac-nml/irida/doc/user/user/samples/index.md

 ![New sample button](images/add-sample-button.png)

 Clicking this button will take you to the Create New Sample page.
-Where you must fill in a name for the sample (must be at least 3 characters and only letters, numbers, _ or -).
+When creating a sample, you must define the sample name (only upper and lowercase letters, numbers, and the special characters <code>!, @, #, $, %, _, -</code>, and <code>`</code> are allowed) and optionally choose an organism for the sample:

 ![Create new sample palge](images/create-sample-page.png)